moj-analytical-services/splink/CONTRIBUTING.md

 * [Recreating Splink's virtual environment](./docs/dev_guides/changing_splink/building_env_locally.md) to best replicate the conditions in which Splink will be used in practice.
 * [Adding tests](./docs/dev_guides/changing_splink/testing.md) to ensure your code works as expected.
 These will be run through GitHub Actions when a PR is opened.
 * [Linting](./docs/dev_guides/changing_splink/lint_and_format.md) to ensure that code is styled consistently.

+### Branching Strategy

+As mentioned above, we like to keep PRs small and our philosophy on branching reflects that.
+Splink does not work with a `dev` branch, so all branches/forks should be made from `master` in the first instance.

+For small PRs, simply branching from `master` and merging from there is perfectly fine.
+However, if you have a larger feature to add we tend to try and break these up into chunks.
+If you have a larger feature, please consider creating a simple minimum-viable feeature and submit for review.
+Once this has been reviewed by the Splink dev team there are two options to consider:

+1. Merge minimal feature into master then create a new branch with additional features.
+2. Do not merge the initial feature branch and create additional feature branches from the reviewed branch.

+The best solution often depends on the specific feature being created and any other development work happening in that area of the codebase.
+If you are unsure, please ask the dev team for advice on how to best structure your changes in your initial PR and we can come to a decision together.